C-Stein/node-milestones/02-db-driven-applications/exercises/0*-postgresql-intro.md

 name      | text    |
 ```

 Using `psql` is as simple as that!
 Now that you have the power to create tables, try inserting rows, updating columns, and querying data.
-It's as simple as writing raw SQL!

 ### Additional Resources